 He also published earlier scholarly books on Tom Wolfe, the Beatles, Hunter S. Thompson and Bob Dylan.

 Before beginning his teaching career, he worked for several newspapers and magazines, including The Saturday Evening Post, The American Spectator, The Courier-Journal (Louisville, Ky.), The Palm Beach (Fla.)
 Post and The Tampa Bay (Fla.)
 Times.

-His writing has appeared in Holiday, American History, Maxim, the Saturday Evening Post and many other newspapers and magazines.
+His writing has appeared in Holiday, American History, Maxim, the Saturday Evening Post, Fortune, Fast Company, and many other newspapers and magazines.
 He has appeared on “The Today Show,” “The O’Reilly Factor,” “The CBS Evening News” and many other news programs.

 His major teaching areas are literary journalism, history of journalism, reporting, feature writing and history of rock’n’roll.